 A treatment strategy for acne scars is a series of dermal filler injections, with the goal to fill out certain types of acne scarring so the skin has a more even appearance.

 Many dermal fillers now also improve skin texture and help break down fibrous scar tissue, and while they can’t completely remove acne scars, dermal filler injections are effective in modifying the appearance of some types of acne scars.

 At our Melbourne clinic, we see a lot of patients with acne scars of all types, but the two types of acne scars that respond very well to dermal filler injections are rolling scars and less well-defined boxcar scars.
 Rolling acne scars create a wave-like indentation on the skin (being wide and shallow), while boxcar acne scars are angular with well-defined edges (like a box).

-Dermal filler injections are one of our safest, well-tolerated, effective cosmetic treatments, and in some patients, these injections are very successful at heavily reducing the appearance of acne scarring.
+Dermal filler injections are one of our well-tolerated, effective cosmetic treatments, and in some patients, these injections are successful at reducing the appearance of acne scarring.